Configure Google Workspace as an identity provider for Snowflake SSO

 from terraform.tfvars.template

-and update with the details about Snowflake account.
-When using Terraform cloud, values should be specified in workspace variables as shown below
+and update it with your Snowflake account details.
+When using Terraform Cloud, values should be specified in workspace variables

-file contains the resource blocks for declaring resources.
-The resources can be Snowflake user, database, schema, tables, etc. Please see Snowflake provider documentation for the list of supported Snowflake resources.
-Here is an example for creating Snowflake user, role using Terraform
+file contains the resource blocks for declaring Snowflake resources such as users, databases, schemas, and tables.
+Refer to the Snowflake provider documentation for a list of supported resources.
+Below is an example of creating a Snowflake user and role using Terraform

 // Managing Snowflake users using Terraform will put the password in the terraform state file